For many schools, arts education is teetering on a precipice.

 21. Improves wellbeing

 Studies show that a significantly fewer number of kids exhibit signs of low-wellbeing when they are engaged in fun learning on a regular basis.
-It stands to reason that classes centered around things other than academics, with Arts Education being the obvious example, can improve a child’s overall mental health.
-(Source)
+It stands to reason that classes centered around things other than academics, with arts education being the obvious example, can improve a child’s overall mental health.

 22. Inspires positivity

 Creatively expressing oneself is shown to improve our feelings towards both interpersonal relationships and our attitude towards work.
-For young adults who are prone to negative thoughts, this is an especially important fact to consider while debating the importance of Arts Education.
-(Source)
+For young adults who are prone to negative thoughts, this is an especially important fact to consider while debating the importance of arts education.16Creativity and Emotional Well-Being: Recent Research

 23. Often discover a lifelong passion